akilmarshall/simple-smart-home/services/env-node/README.md

 #### Installation

-- create/install a new unit for each env-node
+- create/install a new service/timer pair for each env-node:
+	- several services can use the same unit, (instructions needed)
 - it should have a unique location parameter defined in the unit file
 - the same location should be appended to the unit's name, suppose location = living-room:
-	- env-logger-living-room.unit
+	- env-logger-living-room.service
 	- env-logger.py <ip> living-room
 - /etc/systemd/system/
 - a systemd-timer is used to control sampling frequency
+- if the service or timer is edited you must run:
+	- # systemctl daemon-reload